 The following is the text of Canada’s international transactions report for October released by Statistics Canada.

-The data series on international security transactions cover portfolio transactions in stocks, bonds and money market instruments for both Canadian and foreign issues.
+Note to readers The data series on international transactions in securities cover portfolio transactions in equity and investment fund shares, bonds and money market instruments for both Canadian and foreign issues.

-Stocks include common and preferred equities, as well as warrants.
+Equity and investment fund shares include common and preferred equities as well as units/shares of investment funds.

 Debt securities include bonds and money market instruments.

 Bonds have an original term to maturity of more than one year.

 Money market instruments have an original term to maturity of one year or less.